 Please note that Bell cannot be responsible for the safety of valuable items and students wishing to bring them do so at their own risk.

 What toiletries does my child need to bring?

-Your child must bring their own towels, soap and shampoo, and hairdryer and adapter if desired.
+Your child must bring their own towels, soap and shampoo, as well as a hairdryer and adapter if desired.
 Paper hand towels are provided in bathrooms.

 Are there laundry facilities?

-They will need to give a refundable damage/key deposit upon arrival of £30.
-This will be returned at the end of the course unless they have caused any damage.
-They will then need spending money for two study trips (the cost of the trips themselves is included in the course price).
+They will then need spending money for 2 study trips (the cost of the trips themselves is included in the course price).
 They may also like to purchase additional snacks and souvenirs at their Bell school.

-We recommend that if your child brings a little pocket money in cash, they bring it in sterling wherever possible.
+We recommend that if your child brings cash it is in sterling wherever possible.
 If they bring any foreign currency, they will need to change this during a study tour – a member of staff will accompany them to a bank to do this.